willswire/unifi-ddns/README.md

 #### Important Notes!
 - If you are attempting to update a subdomain (`sub.example.com`), you must manually create an A record for it **first** in your Cloudflare dashboard.
 - On UniFi devices older than the UDM, the `Server` value should be configured as seen below, with no path suffix: `<worker-name>.<worker-subdomain>.workers.dev`
+- If you receive a log message on your Unifi device like `inadyn[2173778]: Failed resolving hostname https: Name or service not known`, remove `https://` from the `Server` field.